Not Much Blues in Latin Music

 Latin Music helps us live fully

-I’m glad Latin Music is mostly upbeat music for upbeat people, but that is also has some room for those facts of life when we loose a loved one.
-I’m glad to be back in the blogoshere!!!
+I’m glad Latin Music is mostly upbeat music for upbeat people.
+However, I also like that it has some room for those situations when we lose a loved one.

 Your comments are always welcome!